Although the technology to develop a website existed in the 1980’s, it wasn’t until 1991 that CERN published the first site on the world wide web.

 That kind of thinking fits the conventional wisdom that a website should be regarded as virtual real estate – only we’re now thinking of a magnificent green landscape where things grow.

 And instead of a linear design process, we might begin our project further along in the timeline and work laterally.

 Choosing a framework and a theme and then wrestling it into something that resembles your vision is certainly a lot like gardening, even sculpture.

 Yes, think of the artistic horticultural discipline known as topiary where you’re subtracting the parts you don’t need in order to achieve something new.

 Many first time WordPress users tend to pick theme for a framework that is as near as damn it and make a few changes and call it finished.

-This might outrage those who follow the best practices of graphic design and marketing because there’s a danger that the internet is being flooded with a lot of shit by ten-a-penny websites.
+This might outrage those who follow the best practices of graphic design and marketing because there’s a danger that the internet is being flooded with a lot of shit by ten-a-penny website creators.
 But then we’re in danger once again of being a bit snobbish aren’t we?